cs3157-borowski/recitations/recitation_2/command_line_arguments.md

 terminator for pointer array; for the array of chars, i.e., each of the argument strings, we use a null character '\0' as a null terminator for each string.

-Here's three different ways to implement the 'echo' program (K&R2, p115):
+Here are three different ways to implement the 'echo' program (K&R2, p115):

     for (i = 1; i < argc; i++)
         printf("%s\n", argv[i]);